mysticBliss/doc_intelligence/.trae/rules/project_rules.md

-- **Logging**: All services will use structured logging to generate logs that are easy to parse and analyze.
-All log entries will include a correlation ID to allow for easy tracing of requests across services.
+- **Enterprise Logging**: All services use the `LoggerRegistry` pattern with hierarchical naming (`api.{component}`, `service.{name}`, `processor.{type}`, `infrastructure.{component}`).
+All log entries include correlation IDs for distributed tracing and follow structured JSON format for automated analysis.
-- **Metrics**: All services will expose a `/metrics` endpoint that provides a wide range of performance and operational metrics in the Prometheus exposition format.
+- **Metrics**: All services expose a `/metrics` endpoint providing performance and operational metrics in Prometheus exposition format.
-- **Distributed Tracing**: The application will use OpenTelemetry to generate and propagate distributed traces for all requests.
-This will allow for easy tracking of requests as they flow through the system.
+- **Distributed Tracing**: The application uses correlation IDs and structured logging for request tracking across services.
+Future enhancement will include OpenTelemetry integration.